 Medellín's Jóse Maria Córdova International Airport is located some 40km from the city.
 Most flights connect in Bogotá, but budget air carries like VivaColombia make flying in and out of Medellín an inexpensive affair.
 There are regular shuttles (minibusses) that run from the airport to the city center.

 There are also two bus terminals in the city: the northern terminal, Terminal del Norte, is located north of the city center, at the Caribe metro stop, while the Terminal Sur is located near the El Poblado metro station in the south.

 It wouldn’t be a trip to Medellín without enjoying the city’s famed metro.
 The system of modern trains, gondolas, and express buses is efficient and inexpensive.
-You can reach either end of the city in 30-60 minutes, cutting most commutes in half.
+You can reach either end of the city in 30-60 minutes.

 Taxis are still a solid option for public transport in the city.
 They’re relatively cheap and can be found on most street corners.
 Taxis here are metered, but sometimes you can negotiate a set price with the driver for transport to/from a certain location.

 Where to Stay

 New hotels and trendy hostels are popping up all over the south of the city, where most foreign visitors come to stay.
-There’s something to be said for this, as neighborhoods like El Poblado and Envigado are often safer and are closer to restaurant zones and nightlife options.
+There’s something to be said for this, as neighborhoods like Poblado and Envigado are often safer and are closer to restaurant zones and nightlife options.
 For ideas on cool places to stay in Medellín, check out this list of the best boutique hotels in the city, along with this roundup of reliable family-friendly hotel options.

 Where to Eat